Fire and rescue services

 If there's a terrorist attack:

 Don't gather in groups after an attack.
-This also applies if you're evacuated from a building for security reasons.
+This also applies if you're evacuated from a building for safety or security reasons.

 Terrorism is a threat worldwide.